randomhajile/skeem/readme.md

 I also recommend looking at MiniScheme, available on TinyScheme's [download](http://tinyscheme.sourceforge.net/download.html) page, which is a bit simpler.
 The op codes for Skeem are mostly copied directly from MiniScheme.

+## Building ##
+A Makefile has been included for easy building.
+Simply run `make` in the project directory and then execute `skeem` to run the interpreter.

 ## Syntax ##
 The syntax is some combination of Scheme and Common Lisp, leaning more toward Scheme.
 For example, basic function